 Have a software design idea?
 Kaggle could help it happen for free.
 Okay, not exactly.
 You have to do the work.
 But maybe you don’t have to invent the software.
 Computer engineer Justin Bui discourages “keyboard engineering” (trying to do it all yourself).
 Chances are, many solutions already exist at open source venues.

 In Episode 160, Sam Haug joined Dr. Marks and Dr. Bui for a look at what happens when AI fails.
 Sometimes the results are sometimes amusing.
 Sometimes not.
 They look at five instances, from famous but trivial right up to one that nearly ended the world as we know it.
 As AI grows more complex, risks grow too.

-In Episode 161, Part 1, Marks, Haug, and Bi discuss the Iron Law of Complexity: Complexity adds but its problems multiply.
+In Episode 161, Part 1, Marks, Haug, and Bui discuss the Iron Law of Complexity: Complexity adds but its problems multiply.
 That’s why more complexity doesn’t mean more things will go right; without planning, it means the exact opposite.
-Robert J. Marks, Justine Bui, and Sam Haug discuss how programmers can use domain expertise to reduce the numbers of errors and false starts.
+They also discuss how programmers can use domain expertise to reduce the numbers of errors and false starts.